|(c) 2007-2016 Derek Logue/Once Fallen. No part of this website may be reproduced without expressed written consent of Once Fallen

 IMPACT OF RESIDENCY LAWS IN FINDING HOUSING

-of restricted zones from the statewide restriction against schools and day care centers and adding YMCAs,
+of restricted zones from the statewide restriction against schools and day care centers and adding YMCAs, Boys and

 A similar study released to the Broward County, Florida task force in 2009 found that even after removing bus stops

-Even increasing the statewide standard of 1000 feet to 1200 feet decreased available housing by 40%.
+increasing the statewide standard of 1000 feet to 1200 feet decreased available housing by 40%.
 Even then, the study

 overestimated available housing by not including bus stops.
 The task force referred to a study conducted in Orange

-County which found 99.6% of all housing was within 2500 feet of a bus stop, and 90% of potential
+County which found 99.6% of all housing was within 2500 feet of a bus stop, and 90% of potential housing units were

 IMPACT OF RESIDENCY LAWS ON THOSE FORCED TO REGISTER

 the needle in the haystack; thus, these laws are bound to have a negative impact on those forced to register as sex

 A study conducted by Levenson and Cotter examined the impact of residency laws in 2005, and found the following:

-as well, including children, wives, and immediate family members.
+well, including children, wives, and immediate family members.
 A second Levenson study found employment problems

 for RSOs resulted in financial hardships for the rest of the family.
 Housing problems were less common, with less than

 one quarter reporting that they had to move due to sex offender notification.
 Almost half, however, reported being

 threatened or harassed by neighbors, 27% had their property damaged, and 7% said they were physically assaulted by

 someone.
 As the residential buffer zone increased, family members were more likely to experience adverse

 Ultimately, the laws create an environment that may increase a return to a life of crime.
 The laws have had many